freedomofpress/securedrop-workstation/architecture-decisions/003-updater-migrations.md

 * Installing a new package inside a TemplateVM
 * Resetting a VM's disk to take a backup

+Historically anything that need to change a file inside a VM also needed a migration, however nearly everything is now in Debian packages, which has mostly eliminated that scenario.

 ## Decision

 During upgrade, the RPM may drop a file in `/tmp/sdw-migrations/`.
 The updater looks to see if any file exists in